spdx/spdx-3-model/model/Security/Classes/CvssV3VulnAssessmentRelationship.md

 Vulnerability Scoring System (CVSS) as defined on [https://www.first.org/cvss/v3.1/specification-document](https://www.first.org/cvss/v3.1/specification-document).
 It is intented to communicate the results of using a CVSS calculator.

+**Constraints**

+The value of severity must be one of 'none', 'low', 'medium', 'high' or 'critical'.
+Absence of the property shall be interpreted as 'none'.

 **Syntax**

 ```json